marcuscraske/marcuscraske-dot-com/website/_posts/2013-09-12-hacking-nandos-pong-game.md

   an automated email server could automatically verify users, so a white-list could be enforced.
 - Check the number of entries being submitted from an IP, with a threshold and automatic banning - again this is very simple and should have been implemented.

+__Legal disclaimer: this post only presents what could be possible, and is not an admission of guilt, or/and actions, nor does it condone such behaviour.
+And any photos are artistic in nature, and this article was written and exists only for the purposes of entertainment and education.__